bojanamil/keyboard-used-with-eyes/README.md

 # Prerequisites
-- You should have Tobii Pro Eyetracker device (Make sure it's the one for desktop, not the one used on the head)
+- You should have Tobii Pro Eyetracker device (make sure it's the one for desktop, not the one used on the head)
 - You should generate a file to authenticate on Google cloud following this instructions - https://cloud.google.com/text-to-speech/docs/before-you-begin.
 - Once the file is generated, store it at the root of the application with the name *texttospeechproject.json*
 - If the file doesn't exist, application will work properly, but text to speech functionality won't be available